dapr/docs/daprdocs/content/en/developing-applications/building-blocks/state-management/howto-get-save-state.md

 {{< /tabs >}}

 {{% alert title="Important" color="warning" %}}
-Set an app-id, as the state keys are prefixed with this value.
-If you don't set an app-id, one is generated for you at runtime.
-The next time you run the command, a new app-id will be generated and you will no longer have access to the previously saved state.
+Set an `app-id`, as the state keys are prefixed with this value.
+If you don't set an `app-id`, one is generated for you at runtime.
+The next time you run the command, a new `app-id` is generated and you will no longer have access to the previously saved state.
 {{% /alert %}}

 ## Save and retrieve a single state

-The following example shows how to save and retrieve a single key/value pair using the Dapr state building block.
+The following example shows how to save and retrieve a single key/value pair using the Dapr state management API.

 {{< tabs Dotnet Java Python Go Javascript "HTTP API (Bash)" "HTTP API (PowerShell)">}}